kkrull/bambam/doc/roadmap.md

 ## Future work

+- Make a separate mapping/program to put all the notes on one channel (example song has notes on channels 0 and 9)
 - Include Marker events?
   - It doesn't define timing or notes, but it does describe structure and form.
   - That might be useful when transferring a MIDI percussion track, to a MuseScore file, for the